stephenmcd/mezzanine/docs/multi-lingual-sites.rst

 also defining at least two entries in the ``LANGUAGES`` setting.

-For new projects, ``manage.py createdb`` will take care of creating extraneous columns in the database for each language.
+For new projects, ``manage.py createdb`` will take care of creating extra columns in the database for each language.
 For current or older projects, you can catch up by running ``manage.py sync_translation_fields`` and then ``manage.py update_translation_fields``.